 Break or cut the chocolate into smaller pieces and melt in the microwave in a medium bowl.
 Use short time increments (15-20 seconds), stirring between each time, until the chocolate is smooth and completely melted.
-Stir whipped cream into the chocolate until the consistency is thick enough to dollop.
+Stir whipped cream into the chocolate and refrigerate until it’s thick enough to dollop and hold its shape.

 In another bowl, crush the graham crackers into a fine powder.
 Dollop roughly a rounded tablespoon amount of the chocolate mixture into the graham cracker and roll or sprinkle until the outside is covered.
 You should be able to roll the final product into a nice little sphere.
 Repeat until all of the chocolate mixture is gone.
 You can eat them right away but I prefer them after they’ve been refrigerated at least 1 hour.
 Enjoy!

 *The variations for this recipe are limited only to your imagination.
 Crushed biscoff cookie, crushed oreo, or crushed candy cane are just a few options of other coatings you could try in place of graham cracker.